-- Do not spill any liquid on or under the seats. - Do not put any object under the passenger's seat. - Make sure any objects are positioned properly on the floor.
-Improperly positioned objects can interfere with the advanced airbag sensors. - All occupants should sit upright and wear their seat belts properly. - Do not place any cover over the passenger side dashboard.
+- Do not spill any liquid on or under the seats. - Do not put any object under the passenger's seat. - Make sure any objects are positioned properly on the rear floor.
+Improperly positioned objects can interfere with the advanced airbag sensors. - All occupants should sit upright and wear their seat belts properly.